mridul0105/Drone-Delivery-SQL/README.md

 ## Overview

-This project is a MySQL-based system designed to monitor deliveries of grocery products to customers for a "third party" grocery service.
+This project is a MySQL-based system designed to monitor deliveries of grocery products to customers for a third party grocery service.
 The system coordinates with grocery stores to find products at competitive prices and arranges drone deliveries to customers.

 ## Key Features